 How Long After a Tooth Extraction Can I Eat?

 Losing a tooth, whether due to decay, injury, or other reasons, can be a daunting experience.
-However, thanks to advancements in dental care, tooth extractions have become routine procedures performed by skilled professionals like Dr. Michael Weis at Vibrant Dental in Hendersonville, NC.
+However, thanks to advancements in dental care, tooth extractions have become routine procedures performed by skilled professionals like Dr. Meghan Valdes at Vibrant Dental in Hendersonville, NC.
 After the extraction, patients often wonder about the recovery process, especially when it comes to resuming their regular eating habits.
 In this blog, we will address the common concern: How long after a tooth extraction can I eat?

 Understanding the Initial Recovery Period